JuliaLang/julia/doc/src/manual/workflow-tips.md

 ## Browser-based workflow

 There are a few ways to interact with Julia in a browser:
-- Using Pluto notebooks with [Pluto.jl](https://github.com/fonsp/Pluto.jl)
+- Using Pluto notebooks through [Pluto.jl](https://github.com/fonsp/Pluto.jl)
 - Using Jupyter notebooks through [IJulia.jl](https://github.com/JuliaLang/IJulia.jl)

 ## Revise-based workflows